-For example, in the European Union, foreign gambling sites’ activities are subject to the requirements of EU legislation.
+For example, in the European Union, the activities of foreign gambling sites are subject to the requirements of EU legislation.
 That means the countries from the EU must comply with it.
 However, not all states support the idea that foreign operators do not pay taxes to the local treasury.
-Contrary to EU requirements, they re-subordinate foreign operators to their regulation rules, forcing them to obtain a local license and pay taxes to the local budget.
+Contrary to EU requirements, they re-subordinate foreign operators to their regulation rules, forcing them to obtain a local gambling license and to pay taxes to the local budget.
 This is what France, Germany, and Italy do, for example.
-The second reason for such a difference in attitude towards local and foreign operators is that many countries, especially those with weak technological development, do not have the necessary resources or tools to prevent foreign companies from operating in their territories.
+The second reason for such a difference in attitude towards local and foreign operators is that many countries (especially those with weak technologic development) do not have the necessary resources or tools of influence to prevent foreign companies from operating in their territories.

 - 32 countries prohibit locals from working without a license, but gambling sites from abroad can safely offer their services to residents.
 Among them are the following countries: Seychelles, Armenia, Dominican Republic, Greece, Monaco, Norway, Canada, Sweden, Switzerland, etc.

-- 28 countries ban residents from gambling and block the sites of local operators.
+- 28 countries ban residents from gambling and block the sites of local gambling operators.
 However, foreign sites can operate freely, even if they do not have a license.
-These countries’ governments are either unwilling or unable to prevent them — for example, Australia, Brazil, New Zealand, Mexico, Japan, Singapore, Nigeria, etc.
+The governments of these countries are either unwilling or unable to prevent them — for example, Australia, Brazil, New Zealand, Mexico, Japan, Singapore, Nigeria, etc.

 - 93 countries do not ban or license online casinos.
 These include the following countries: Bolivia, Uruguay, Venezuela, Bahamas, Argentina, Egypt, Kenya, Tunisia, Kosovo, Gibraltar, etc.